 Here are videos that show how by using a combination of pen, ink and your imagination you can produce beautiful drawings!

 Like drawing with pen and ink?
-You should try fine-point Sharpies!
+You should also try fine-point Sharpies!
 They are available in a variety of lovely colors.
 Here's my video that will show you the colorful crosshatch technique I use with Sharpies....

 My eight year old son likes to draw.
 You sent me the drawing lessons and I am helping him with them.
 We are having fun and hey, guess what, I'm learning to draw too!Helga V, Sweden